Export control guidelines on dual-use items for companies

 Export within the EU does not require an export authorisation from the Ministry for Foreign Affairs, except for certain particularly sensitive products, such as nuclear products.

 For exports to third countries outside the EU, an individual authorisation is usually required.
-In certain cases, the exporter may also use the Union General Export Authorisation.
-The Ministry for Foreign Affairs must be informed if the Union General Export Authorisation is used.
+In certain cases, the exporter may also use general export authorisations.
+The Ministry for Foreign Affairs must be informed if a general export authorisation is used.

 If the export to certain consignees in different countries is continuous, a global export authorisation can be used with certain conditions.